intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/process-management/lock-workitem.md

 *content to be added*

-# How to Lock Workitem
+# How to Lock a Workitem

 *content to be added*